hydraxman/hibeaver/README.md

 #HiBeaver

-Easy way to modify your integrated SDK Jar byte code.
+HiBeaver is an android plugin for modifying your library jars byte code.
+Modify them as if they are naked!
+Yeah~

 This plugin is uploaded to jcenter.
 You can use this by adding the following code to your buildScripts: